jonathan-vella/secure-networking-hackathon/setup/deployment.md

     # Note.
 The --no-wait parameter allows the gateway to be created in the background.
     # It does not mean that the VPN gateway is created immediately.
 A VPN gateway can take 45 minutes or more to create.
-    # You can't modify the Vnet whilst the gateway is being created.
+    # You cannot modify the Vnet whilst the gateway is being created.
     # You can check the status of the gateway with the following command: az network vnet-gateway list -g $rg -o table
 ```